spatiotemporal-data/spatiotemporal-data.github.io/index.md

 ---
 This project aims at supporting research for all aspects of spatiotemporal data modeling with machine learning and solving many scientific, mathematical, industrial, and engineering problems in:

-- Urban science
+- Urban Science
-- Human mobility modeling
+- Human Mobility Modeling
-- Geospatial data analysis
+- Geospatial Data Analysis
-- Intelligent and sustainable transportation systems
+- Intelligent & Sustainable Transportation Systems
-- Optimization & decision making
+- Optimization & Decision Making

 This project handles various spatiotemporal data: